Playing a bass without an amp is not a very pleasant experience.

 Bass Amp Settings for Funk

-The Bass guitar seems to be a fundamental instrument in funk music, so you might think they are doing a lot of setting up to gettheme sound right.
+The Bass guitar seems to be a fundamental instrument in funk music, so you might think they are doing a lot of setting up to get them to sound right.
 But it’s quite the opposite and leaving everything “flat” (neutral) will work the best if you have a good instrument.
 All the sound is coming right out of your playing skills, especially dynamics wise.
 The only thing that you should watch out for is to keep the signal clean.

-But in the end, it depends on what situations are we talking about - for studio recording, we recommend you to leave everything flat and for live, adding a bit of mids and compression won’t hurt anyone while it will help you to be heard.
+But in the end, it depends on what situations are we talking about - for studio recording, we recommend you leave everything flat and for live, adding a bit of mids and compression won’t hurt anyone while it will help you to be heard.

 Also, having a tube amp will be a nice way to get that retro warmth to your bass guitar sound but it may be hit or a miss based on the funk vibe you want to achieve.